code-glue/Windows-Search-Helper/ReadMe.md

       C:\>RegisterPropertiesOnlyFilterForFileExt .sln
         Registers a Windows Search properties-only filter for .sln files.
 ___
+### RestoreFilterForFileExt.bat
+  Configures Windows Search to restore the original search filter for the specified file extension.
+If the original search filter is not found, no operation is performed.

+**Usage:**

+    RestoreFilterForFileExt [.]Extension

+      Extension    Name of the extension to restore, optionally prefixed by "."

+    Examples:
+      C:\>RestoreFilterForFileExt
+        Prompts for the file extension.

+      C:\>RestoreFilterForFileExt "sln"
+        Restores the original Windows Search filter for .sln files.

+      C:\>RestoreFilterForFileExt .sln
+        Restores the original Windows Search filter for .sln files.
+___
 ### RebuildWindowsSearchIndex.bat
   Deletes and rebuilds the Windows Search index.
 The default location for the index is "C:\ProgramData\Microsoft\Search\Data"